klust/SupercomputersForStarters/docs/C04_Storage/C04_S04_Revolution.md

 drives.
 This is one of the reasons why SSDs are not used more in supercomputer storage.
 After all, in supercomputer storage we need storage with a high capacity that can deal with a high write load.

+Moreover, to benefit from the higher bandwidth that an SSD can deliver, it is not enough to simply replace hard disks with SSDs.
+You'll need more and more powerful servers to move the data around between the network interfaces and the drives.
+Getting the full performance of modern SSDs would require an very expensive storage architecture so in fact any storage system would still be a compromise between bandwidth, capacity and cost.

 ???
 "Nice to know"
     Around 2010 a file storage expert at KU Leuven looked at how storage was used on their